King Charles III England Coast Path - South East Map and Information

 A GPX file can be downloaded from the Create Your Own Trip page (the button is below the map).

-There is a good choice of accommodation close to the Trail and it can be viewed on the Interactive Map below or the Create Your Own Trip page.
+There is a good choice of accommodation close to the Trail and it can be viewed on the Interactive Map above or the Create Your Own Trip page.
 Use the map filters to display different types of accommodation.

 Alternatively, download and print a list of accommodation for each section of the Trail.